Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Frozen Gaussian approximations with transfer terms

 It remains to pass from the thawed to the frozen approximation.
-As we have already mentioned, we use the arguments developed in Lemma 3.2 and~3.4 of ~\cite{R}.
+As we have already mentioned, we follow the arguments developed in Lemma 3.2 and~3.4 of ~\cite{R} that we detail explicitly, in the same spirit than in~\cite{FLR2}.
 It is based on an evolution argument which crucially uses Corollary~\ref{cor:chemin}.
 We now explain that step.

 \begin{proof}[End of the proof of Theorem~\ref{th:sqrteps}] We start from the approximation given by the first part of Theorem~\ref{th:sqrteps}: in $\Sigma^k_\eps(\R^d)$, we have

 and our aim is to prove that in $\Sigma^k_\eps(\R^d)$